 The company’s KYC and AML portal is one of its largest value propositions and serves as the hub for its suite of IDV and due diligence procedures.
 All customer data is readily available and sorted into risk profiles, the thresholds of which are also customizable to increase operational efficiency based on specific corporate RBAs.
 This makes the job of adhering to tough regulations, such as the FATF AML/CTF Standards, far easier to accomplish.

-How to Choose a KYC Provider
+How to Choose a KYC Provider for Ongoing Monitoring

-Automated ongoing monitoring helps businesses improve operational efficiency, reduce false positives, and cut costs.
+Automated ongoing monitoring processes helps businesses improve operational efficiency, reduce false positives, and cut costs.
 With the help of state-of-the-art artificial intelligence, eKYC providers bridge the gap between regulation and operation.

-If your business needs to conduct ongoing monitoring as a part of its KYC strategy, then it might be time to start investigating KYC services.
+If your business needs to conduct ongoing monitoring process as a part of its KYC strategy, then it might be time to start investigating KYC services.
 ComplyCube provides a suite of automated AML, KYC, and IDV solutions wrapped up in one user-friendly platform.

 The AI-powered platform is an industry leader based on the breadth of scope of operations, a good metric for grading KYC solution providers.
 ComplyCube is licensed in over 220 regions and facilitates over 13,000 documents, enabling it to scale with any company’s growth demands.